 If you cannot obtain a medical record number from your hospital, use one assigned by your office.
 Then, once it has been assigned by the hospital, change it in Scribe.

 Does this program involve ABOS Diplomates in the ABOS Recertification process?

-Outcome data has been a part of the Case List required elements for many years.
-This PRO assessment is an improvement in the collection of this data.
+Outcome data have been a part of the Case List required elements for many years.
+This PRO assessment is an improvement in the collection of these data.
 This process should not add significant burden.
 Staff may submit the patient’s email address on the Scribe system at the time surgery is scheduled.
 The patients will submit their survey responses directly.
 The process takes the patient 1-2 minutes to complete.
 Other aspects of the Case List have been streamlined and several data points that were previously collected have been removed.
 We are committed to streamlining the process of Case List selection and entry.

 What is the value to the Candidate?

 This program will allow many candidates the opportunity to participate in a national, specialty-focused, computerized adaptive, Patient Reported Outcome program which is patient-centric and with very low patient burden.
 The physician-specific aggregate data provided by the patients will be available to the surgeon for self-regulated quality improvement.
 If an institution has a PRO program in place, the institution’s PRO program data may be an acceptable substitute for the ABOS in the future.
 In addition, the ABOS and ABMS are working with CMS to investigate the possibility that this participation would qualify for credit in the MACRA program.

 Yes, the questionnaire is only available in English.
 If your patient does not understand English, please opt him or her out.

 What does the email to patients say?